Manafort Conspired With Israeli Official To Influence Obama's Ukraine Policy, Mueller Documents Show

 According to the document, Manafort and an unnamed senior Israeli official conspired to tarnish the reputation of Yulia Tymoshenko by accusing her of anti-semitism.

-Manafort and Israeli official’s strategy was simple.
+Manafort and the Israeli official’s strategy was simple.
 The two men authored a written statement, slandering Tymoshenko.
 Manafort then spread the story to U.S. media.

 “I have someone putting it in the New York Post.
 Bada bing bada boom,” he wrote to one of his associates.